 A Wildlife Haven

 Black bear and grizzly sightings are common in the Canadian Rockies; however, as most cities and towns in the province are perched on the doorstep of wilderness, there are fabulous opportunities to view wildlife just about anywhere – on your own or on a guided tour.
-We have 587 species of mammals, birds and fish here, so the odds are definitely in your favour.
-Grizzly and black bears, bighorn sheep, mountain goats, deer, elk, bison, cougar and moose all call Alberta home.
+We have 587 species of mammals, birds and fish here, so the odds are definitely in your favor.
+Grizzly and black bears, bighorn sheep, mountain goats, cougars, deer, elk, bison and moose all call Alberta home.

 The thrill of seeing wild animals is often experienced while hiking, biking or horseback riding in natural wildlife habitats.
 But, as National Geographic’s Digital Nomad Andrew Evans quickly discovered, sightings can just as easily occur while on a scenic drive.